-Based on lessons learnt from deposit-taking banks, there are a number of key operating model focus areas and associated complexities that need to be considered.
-Each one introduces significant process change and additional responsibilities, many of which will fall on HR functions:
+There are a number of common operating model challenges and complexities that firms are still struggling to effectively manage, which require a careful and diligent implementation.
+Each one introduces significant process change and additional responsibilities for existing teams, many of which will fall on HR functions.
+These include:

-- Firms must annually assess the Fitness & Propriety (F&P)of their Senior Managers and Certification staff, which most banks aligned to their annual appraisal process.
+- Firms must annually assess the Fitness & Propriety (F&P)of their Senior Managers and Certification staff, which most banks have aligned to their annual appraisal process since the banking go-live in 2016.
+Although the FCA have extended this date to 31st March 2021 for Certification staff in solo-regulated firms, most are still planning to complete this by the end of 2020 to also align with their annual appraisal cycles and the Senior Manager F&P deadline.
 New processes and controls must be in place to prevent these individuals continuing in their role until all required vetting results, competence, Regulatory References and Conduct Rule breaches have been assessed.
-Firms must prepare themselves for any adverse findings, particularly ahead of the regime commencement where these more stringent checks could require previously undisclosed disciplinary or regulatory proceedings to be taken into account.
+Firms must prepare themselves for any adverse findings where these more stringent checks could require previously undisclosed disciplinary or regulatory proceedings to be taken into account.

-- Whilst HR have always been the central location of personnel files and documentation the function is now becoming perceived as the golden source for SMCR regulatory artefacts and it plays a vital role in ensuring ongoing compliance with the rules.
-This includes capturing clear audit trails of decision making in relation to the upfront Senior Manager allocations, and ensuring ongoing alignment between a wide range of related documentation, including employment contracts, employee handbooks, new SMCR offer letters, interview notes, F&P attestations and Conduct Rule breach investigation findings.
+- Whilst HR have always been the central location of personnel files and documentation, the function is now becoming perceived as the golden source for SMCR regulatory artefactsand it plays a vital role in ensuring ongoing compliance with the rules.
+This includes capturing clear audit trails of decision-making in relation to Senior Manager allocations and responsibility changes, and ensuring ongoing alignment between a wide range of related documentation, including employment contracts, employee handbooks, new SMCR offer letters, interview notes, F&P attestations and Conduct Rule breach investigation findings.
 This is in addition to the more clearly prescribed regulatory artefacts such as Statements of Responsibilities, Management Responsibilities Maps and Handover Certificates.
-For each artefact, records must be kept to ensure adherence with the rules, whilst maintaining compliance with other record-keeping legislation and internal policies, which can create substantial administrative burden on HR teams.
+For each artefact, records must be kept inadherence with the rules, whilst also maintaining compliance with other record-keeping legislation and internal policies, which has created substantial administrative burden on HR teams.

-These are just some of the operational complexities and consequences of the regime that must be considered, and so it is vital that firms impacted by the extension of the SMCR do not get overly distracted by debating the allocation of Senior Managers and their accountabilities.
+These are just some of the operational complexities and consequences of the regime that must be considered, and so it is vital that firms preparing for final SMCR implementation activities do not get overly distracted by focusing too narrowly on the Senior Manager population and the management of their accountabilities.